-- In January 2022, the MA Department of Public Utilities approved the 2022-2024 \$3.9 billion energy efficiency plan for the state's gas and electric utilities - The plan eliminated Mass Save equipment rebates for oil-fired boilers but retained some rebates for oil-fired furnaces. - The plan directs millions of dollars for expanded and higher incentives for electric heat pumps installed in heating oil & propane heated homes.
+- In January 2022, the MA Department of Public Utilities approved the 2022-2024 \$3.9 billion energy efficiency plan for the state's gas and electric utilities - The plan eliminated Mass Save equipment rebates for most oil-fired boiler installations but retained rebates for oil-fired furnaces. - The plan directs millions of dollars for expanded and higher incentives for electric heat pumps installed in heating oil & propane heated homes.